jpfinoto/aoc-2025/README.md

 Heap usage is measured on the second call to each solver, so if you have some kind of `lazy_static` that gets allocated on the first run it will NOT be measured!
 Stack usage is also not measured.

+## GitHub Actions

+The benchmark can run automatically via GitHub Actions on every push to main.
+To enable this:

+1. Add your Advent of Code session token as a repository secret named `AOC_TOKEN` (Settings > Secrets and variables > Actions > New repository secret)
+2. The workflow will automatically run benchmarks and commit the updated README.md

 # Day Template

 ```rust